Nature’s first green is gold

 Saturday morning, Shawn and I hunted two of our favorite coverts in Eastern Idaho, the Royal Macnab and Tommy’s Covey but, despite hunting hard, the sharptails and Huns were pretty slim and we came up with the big ol’ goose egg.
-Shawn scouted and found a few Huns on Sunday before I finally made it to our mom’s in Rupert, Idaho that evening.
+Shawn scouted and found a few Huns on Sunday before I finally made it to our mom’s that evening.
 Our friend, Ron Coiro, from Long Island, New York, beat me there.

 Monday morning, we woke up a 4:30 a.m. and headed west to Boise with much excitement and hope for the day.
 We planned to pick up my new shotgun first thing and then head to The Trail to Quail.
 The gun was everything I could hope for and more.
 In the book, Game Gun, by Richard S. Grozik, he said something that captured my first impression of the gun: